date to be announced soon

 Prof. Dr. von Rosen serves as the President of Frankfurt Society of Trade, Industry and Sciences.
 In his former career, he worked for Deutsche Bundesbank later for the German Stock Market and as first CEO of Deutsche Börse.
 He is a honorary professor of Goethe University, honorary consul of Latvia and an international expert in captital markets and corporate governance.

-Shasha Yuan is a MBA student at Frankfurt School of Finance and Management.
-Graduated from Beijing Foreign Studies University, she gained the undergraduate degree in Germanistik and has been engaged in Sino-German exchange topics for more than 10 years.
+Binqing Wang is a MBA student at Frankfurt School of Finance and Management.
+Graduated from Shanghai University of International Business and Economics with a bachelor degree in Corporate Finance and Fudan University with a master degree in Economics, he engaged in Sino-German exchange topics for more than 10 years.

 Quality and Patient Safety Management

 Managing Director, World Alliance of International Financial Centers (WAIFC)